Getting your Trinity Audio player ready...

 Since they’d known me, I hadn’t hidden the fact that I lean asexual.
 Yes, my friends know about my old crush on Teena Aoki.
 However, that was purely intellectual.
 Seeing Shellie, though, I know what they were thinking, and it’s the furthest from the truth.

 After a few minutes, they moved on.
 I stayed affixed to the door, curiously observing Shellie as she walked around my open-plan living quarters, looking at and sniffing things.
-I was amazed how closely her behavior matched a dog’s even in human form.
+I was amazed how closely her behavior mirrored a dog’s, even in human form.

 From everything I had seen of her so far, she didn’t talk, but she had growled, sniffed, and guarded like a dog.
 Additionally, she seemed most responsive when I gave her commands.